 14. Football Escapes – one for football mad children, 3 days football camps with training from ex-premier league footballers.
 Parents can enjoy the hotel luxury hotel facilities when staying

-15. Watch a football match.
+15. Watch a match.
 Look for lower division men’s games to get closer to the action (we enjoyed an MK Dons match).
 Or spend less and watch the FA Women’s super league.
 Or even check out your local grassroots teams.

 16. Do a football themed walking tour – Try Sheffield for walks with plenty of football history and information by using the free apps.